Menu Icon

 What is Klinefelter (XXY) syndrome?

-Most males are born with two sex chromosomes, namely an X chromosome and a Y chromosome, giving them an XY chromosomal configuration.
-If a male is born with both X and Y chromosomes as well as an extra X chromosome (XXY), he would have Klinefelter syndrome.
+Most males are born with two sex chromosomes, an X chromosome and a Y chromosome, giving them an XY chromosomal configuration.
+A person with Klinefelter syndrome is born with an X and a Y chromosome, as well as an extra X chromosome, which results in an XXY configuration.

 • KS